TanayPathak-17/Improper-Integrals/README.md

 **Example files**

-Example file *Ising.nb* contains the evaluation of various Ising integrals considered in the paper.
+*Ising.nb* contains the evaluation of various Ising integrals considered in the paper.

-Example file *Box.nb* contains the evaluation of Box integrals considered in the paper.
+*Box.nb* contains the evaluation of Box integrals considered in the paper.